Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Discussion and Future Work

 Based on tumor segmentation, we show that stacked synthetic DCE-MRI volumes can be useful in increasing the robustness of downstream task models.
 Enhancing segmentation model generalizability across imaging domains is particularly advantageous in DCE-MRI, especially for patient populations restricted to pre-contrast imaging due to CA administration contraindications such as allergic reactions, absence of consent, pregnancy, or compromised renal function.
 Additionally, in some cases, fat-saturated DCE-MRI sequence may closely mimic pre-contrast images due to small-sized tumors, low CA doses or rapid washout, emphasizing the necessity for models that maintain robust performance across both pre-contrast and post-contrast settings.

-We guide future work to explore pre-training on synthetic DCE-MRI as alternative to data augmentation in downstream model training and further recommend analyzing the impact of concatenated corresponding multi-modality image inputs into the segmentation model (e.g., pre-contrast with multiple DCE-MRI sequences) while also evaluating bilateral and multifocal cases.
+Focusing on the use of synthetic DCE-MRI for training via augmentation and domain adaptation, another dimension worth exploring is testing models trained on real post-contrast images using synthetic post-contrast images at inference.
+While this may offer technical insights into the interchangeability of real and synthetic data, it remains a clinically open and critical question whether decision-making can rely on synthetic inputs, given the risk of artifacts or hallucinations \cite{osuala2022data, cohen2018distribution, tivnan2024hallucination}.
+The clearer clinical utility of synthetic data lies in enhancing model performance as training input, both within and across modalities, where it has shown value in improving generalization and robustness \cite{garrucho2023high, dorent2023crossmoda, campello2021multi, osuala2023medigan}.